Skip to content

 def output = P, Q

-When the comma operator is applied to singleton values, it is easier to understand it as a tupling operator, as shown below:
+When the comma operator is applied to singleton sets that contain unary tuples, it is effectively a tupling operator, as shown below:

 ExampleDescription